Punjab: Farmers block roads, squat on rail tracks to protest 'tardy' paddy purchase

 While 'arthiyas' (commission agents) are pressing for a raise in their commission, the state rice millers have raked up the issue of space crunch for storing the fresh paddy crop and want the Centre to liquidate the existing wheat and paddy stock to create sufficient space.

-Punjab Chief Minister Bhagwant Mann on Saturday had said he would meet the Union Consumer Affairs Minister on October 14 to flag the demands of protesting rice millers and 'arthiyas'.
+Punjab Chief Minister Bhagwant Mann on Saturday said he would meet the Union consumer affairs minister on October 14 to flag the demands of protesting rice millers and 'arthiyas'.

-Mann had said the demands of the rice millers and commission agents were genuine and the union government must take a sympathetic view.
-PTI COR JMS CHS DV DV
+Mann had said the demands of the rice millers and commission agents were genuine and the Union government must take a sympathetic view.
+PTI COR JMS CHS KVK KVK